-We are applying our innovative TransConTM technologies to build a leading, fully integrated biopharmaceutical company and to develop a pipeline of product candidates with potential best-in-class profiles to address unmet medical needs.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-To date, we have focused substantially all of our efforts on our research and development activities and, in particular, developing our lead product candidates, TransCon Growth Hormone, or TransCon hGH, TransCon Parathyroid Hormone, or TransCon PTH, TransCon C-Type Natriuretic Peptide, or TransCon CNP, and our proprietary TransCon technologies.
-We have only a limited operating history upon which our shareholders and ADS holders can evaluate our business and prospects.
-Our revenue has been primarily generated through collaboration agreements under which we have received up-front technology licensing fees, payments for the sale of certain intellectual property rights and payments we receive for services rendered to our collaboration partners and other biopharmaceutical companies.
-Revenue generated from existing or new collaborations may fluctuate significantly over time.
-Accordingly, going forward, we may incur significant losses from our operations.
-We had a net loss of €63.3 million during the three months ended March 31, 2020 and a net loss of €53.6 million during the three months ended March 31, 2019.
-Our total equity was €548.8 million as of March 31, 2020 compared to €716.7 million as of March 31, 2019.
+To date, we have focused substantially all of our efforts on our research and development activities relating to our products, SKYTROFA and YORVIPATH, our product candidate TransCon CNP, our product candidates in oncology and our proprietary TransCon technologies, as well as on the commercialization of SKYTROFA and in planning for the commercialization of YORVIPATH in the United States.
+We have a limited operating history upon which our shareholders and ADS holders can evaluate our business and prospects.
+Going forward, we may incur significant losses from our operations.
+We had a net loss of €481.4 million for the year ended December 31, 2023, and a net loss of €583.2 million for the year ended December 31, 2022.
+Our total equity was negative by €145.7 million as of December 31, 2023, compared to a positive balance of €263.3 million as of December 31, 2022.
 Neither the net loss nor net profit we have experienced in prior years are necessarily indicative of our future results.

-None of our product candidates have been approved for commercial sale by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, or similar non-U.S. regulatory authorities, and we have not generated revenues from the sale of approved products.
-We expect that our annual operating expenses may increase over the next several years as we expand our research and development efforts and prepare for commercialization.
-Even if we receive milestone payments from our current or future collaboration partners or begin receiving revenue from product sales, we may incur substantial operating losses for the foreseeable future as we execute our operating plan.
-For a discussion of the risks associated with our preclinical and clinical development programs with our collaboration partners, see "-Risks related to our business."
+Apart from the FDA's and EC's respective approval of SKYTROFA and YORVIPATH, none of our other product candidates have been approved for commercial sale by the FDA, the EC or similar non-U.S. regulatory authorities.
+Our annual operating expenses may increase over the next several years as we incur additional commercialization expenses and continue our research and development expenses.
+Although we have begun to receive revenue from commercial product sales, we may incur substantial operating losses for the foreseeable future as we execute our operating plan.